Here’s how the State Pension works and how to get the full amount

 It’s a five-minute job well worth doing so you know if you’re on track, or whether you need to take action now – and if you’re over 40 you may well need to fill in any missing gaps.

 You need to request a State Pension forecast.
 It’s easy and doesn’t take long.
 You need a Government Gateway ID, and it might take five to 10 minutes to set this up.
 You need to validate your identity using your passport or a recent payslip, but once sorted you can find out how many years you still need to contribute to get the full amount.
-For me it was 7 years.

 This page will also tell you how many more years you have left to make contributions – i.e. before you reach the State Pension age.

-You’ve now got until 31 April 2025 (extended from the original 5 April 2023 deadline and subsequent 31 July extension) to make back payments.
+You’ve got until 31 April 2025 (extended from the original 5 April 2023 deadline and subsequent 31 July extension) to make back payments.
 This extension is for men born since April 1951 and women after April 1953.
 If that’s you, you can top up as far back as April 2006.

-Broadly this isn’t going to be worth it for those under the age of 45, and probably a good few years after that.
+Broadly, this isn’t going to be worth it for those under the age of 45, and probably a good few years after that.
 But the closer you get to state retirement age, the more likely it is you could benefit from a top-up rather than missing out on the full amount or having to keep working for longer.

-You’ll want to contact the Future Pension Service on 0800 731 0175 before making any overpayments as they can advise on whether you actually need to.
+You’ll probably want to contact the Future Pension Service on 0800 731 0175 before making any overpayments as they can advise on whether you need to.
 There have been huge backlogs and delays getting through (hence the extensions), so keep trying.

 Hi Andy,